2006 Chevy Rock & Roll 400: Background

-In 1953, Richmond International Raceway hosted Grand National Series; Lee Petty won the race.
-Original track was paved in 1968.
-In 1988, track was re-designed into a D-shaped configuration, during spring and fall races.
+In 1953, Richmond International Raceway hosted its first Grand National Series race, which was won by Lee Petty.
+The original track was paved in 1968, and in 1988, the track was re-designed into a D-shaped configuration, during the spring and fall races.

 The name for the raceway complex was "Strawberry Hill" until the Virginia State Fairgrounds site was bought out in 1999 and renamed the "Richmond International Raceway".